airsquared/blobsaver/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report
+about: Create a bug report.
+Make sure to check other issues to see if it's already been reported.
 title: ''
 labels: bug
 assignees: ''